oserup/crablabs.io/src/content/blog/why-i-started-crab-labs.md

 I wanted something memorable that rhymed and had an available domain.
 "Crab Labs" stuck.
 Sometimes naming is just about finding something that works and isn't taken.

-## The Lab
+## The Setup

-I work out of a 1,000 sq ft fully-equipped lab in Long Beach, CA. Reflow oven, pick-and-place, oscilloscopes, spectrum analyzer, environmental chamber, signal generators - the same equipment larger firms use.
-We can prototype, test, and validate designs in-house without sending work elsewhere.
+I work out of a 1,000 sq ft lab in Long Beach, CA. Full prototyping setup, reflow oven, oscilloscopes, spectrum analyzer, environmental chamber.

-Electronics runs three generations deep in my family.
-My grandfather started it, my father continued it.
-Every failed project I've seen could have succeeded with a different approach.
-That's what we're building.